Frequently Asked Questions

 Are updates included in the purchase?

 One year of updates are included with the original purchase.
-We plan to have update/renewal pricing, though have not yet decided what that pricing will be.

 What will renewal pricing for continued updates be?